 - Daddy's Girl: As a child, Kristin is close to her father.

 - Defictionalization: The Kristin Days are held every year on the first weekend of July at Jorundgard Middelaldersenter in Norway where the main attraction is a theater production of the book(s) in addition to lectures, fairs and other Kristin-themed activities.

 - Dinner and a Show: The first time Erlend and Kristin entertain Munan Baardson and his family, Munan becomes drunk at dinner and insults and harasses the other guests.
 Kristin is appalled, but Munan's wife continues eating supper as if nothing strange is going on.

-- Dogged Nice Guy Simon is the epitome of this.
+- Dogged Nice Guy Simon is very kind, but Kristin chooses Erlend over him.

 - Even the Guys Want Him: Naakve romances most of the young maidens in his parish, then a traveling knight meets him and tries to convince him to become his "squire".

 - Fainting: Kristin faints at a party when she sees Erlend for the first time after many weeks of longing—in front of her fiance and his entire family.